kane6032/BG3_ArgentBloodline/README.md

 # BG3_ArgentBloodline
 This is a mod for Baldur's Gate 3 with the goal of adding a force/abjuration-based subclass to the sorcerer class.
+The initial template was created through the Polymath software released by ImADoctorNotA on Nexusmods.

 ## Subclass Abilities: